vladkol/MediaPlayback/README.md

 Primarily targeting [Windows Mixed Reality](https://developer.microsoft.com/en-us/windows/mixed-reality/mixed_reality), it also supports Windows Standalone (desktop) apps built with Unity.

 MediaPlaybackUnity is a Unity project covering 3 key scenarios:
-* Regular video playback with Adaptive Streaming, MediaPlayback.unity scene.
+* Regular video playback with Adaptive Streaming, MediaPlayback.unity scene
-* 360 video playback (stereo/mono), MediaPlayback360.unity scene.
+* 360 video playback (stereo/mono), MediaPlayback360.unity scene
-The demo project already has all plugin binaries prebuilt.
+* 360 video playback (stereo/mono) on Skybox, Skyboz360Stereo.unity scene
+There is also a demo showing how to play video files from so called 'known folders' on Universal Windows Platform (Video library in this case).
+The scene is in MediaPlaybackUnity\Assets\Scenes\UWPTest folder.

 Supported Unity versions:
 * 5.6.3